 Ludwigia sedoides, commonly known as Mosaic Plant, Mosaic Flower, and False Loosestrife, is a herbaceous perennial plant of the family Onagraceae.
 It has yellow flowers that bloom from June to August.

-This floating Ludwigia is native to Central and South America, where it grows in stagnant waters and sections of riverine environments that are free of the current.
-It is a very common pond plant in warm climates or ponds in conservatories.
+This floating Ludwigia is native to Central and South America, where it grows in stagnant waters and in sections of riverine environments free of current.
+It is a very common pond plant in warm climates and in conservatory ponds.
 However, cultivation in an aquarium is a bit more complicated.

 Growing Conditions and General Care

 Above all else, this floating stem plant requires light.
 Even values in the higher range of what is possible over a planted aquarium are often not enough.
 Outdoor culture in a well-lit pond or tub is sometimes the only way to achieve satisfactory growth with this species.
-Heavy fertilization with macronutrients and micronutrients is essential (if enough light is available) to produce attractive growth.
-Yellow flowers form on the floating rosettes if the plant achieves good growth.
+Heavy fertilization with macronutrients and micronutrients is essential (provided sufficient light is available) to achieve attractive growth.
+Yellow flowers form on the floating rosettes when the plant grows well.

 Winter hardy to USDA Zone 10.
-In St. Louis, grow as an annual in containers covered with 6 to 18 inches (15 to 45 cm) of water in full sun to part shade.
+In St. Louis, it grows as an annual in containers covered with 6 to 18 inches (15 to 45 cm) of water in full sun to part shade.
 Plants can be difficult to overwinter indoors.

-Although the usefulness of this species in the aquascape is markedly limited, its beautiful circles of reddish foliage can lend a unique texture to outdoor ponds.
+Although this species is of limited use in the aquascape, its beautiful circles of reddish foliage can lend a unique texture to outdoor ponds.

 Propagation